JordinaGR/python-algorithms/README.md

 # Python algorithms

-In this reposetory there are some algorithms implemented using python.
+In this reposetory there are some algorithms implemented using python 3.8.

-They are separeted in two categoris: algorithms for sorting and algs for searching data.
+They are separeted within two categories: algorithms for sorting and algs for searching data.